Contents of this Safeguarding Policy

 GIVING OUT PERSONAL CONTACT DETAILS

-If the service user needs to contact the member of staff they should wherever possible use the work email address, telephone/text number.
+If the service user needs to contact a member of staff they should wherever possible use the work email address, and telephone/text number.
 It is not appropriate for staff to be part of service user social networking sites or agree to be e-friends, unless this is an agreed part of the work and has been risk assessed by line managers.

 Staff must not share personal blog addresses or other modes of electronic communication with children, young people or vulnerable adults.
 It is also important that staff are aware of privacy setting on their own personal social networking sites to prevent inappropriate content being shared with service users.

 CONTINUING A PERSONAL RELATIONSHIP AFTER THE SERVICE OR PIECE OF WORK IS COMPLETE